pipieter/neat-headers/README.md

 - Don't store pointers to components.
 As mentioned in the previous point, adding components might cause the existing components to be relocated to another place in memory, invalidating the previous pointers.
 Instead request the components again whenever you need them from the entity id.
 - Unused components are internally stored as components created with the default constructor.
 It's thus adviced to keep the constructors of the components as simple as possible, to prevent overhead when creating and deleting components.
 It is recommended to use components as simple plain-old-data objects.
 - When a component is deleted, it is internally replaced with a component created with the default constructor.
 This ensures that the destructor of the previous is called.
+- If a component needs to store a pointer to another component, it should instead store the entity id of the owner of the component and then be queried directly in the ECS system.
+Querying a component from a specific id should have minimal overhead.